 It's coming back!!!!!!!
 Ultra Musical Bakumatsu Rock, the highly fictionalized account of Matthew Perry arriving in Japan, meeting Sakamoto Ryouma and battling through music will be back this December!!!!!
 With the same phenomenal cast as last year, including Rachi Shinji as Ryouma, Sasaki Yoshihide as Okita Souji, Kanesaki Kentarou as Matthew Perry and Kimeru as … Continue reading Ultra Musical Bakumatsu Rock!!!

-Last weekend, I took part in my first Mugairyu Performance at Shinjuku's Akasaka Jinja Shrine!!
+Last weekend, I took part in my first Mugairyu Performance at Shinjuku's Akagi Jinja Shrine!!
 Before going any farther, a short explanation: Iai Mugairyu.........what is it???
-Mugairyu is a style of swordsmanship that started about 300 years ago with Tsuji Gettan Sukemochi.
-It is characterized by no more movement than necessary ("Mugairyu" literally translates … Continue reading Mugairyu Performance
+Iai is the oldest remaining form of Budo (martial arts).
+"Iai" literally refers to the instant that the sword begins to be drawn from the sheath.
+Once the … Continue reading Iai Mugairyu Performance

 Nagoya Castle, Japan's first castle designated as a National Treasure, is in Aichi Prefecture, roughly halfway between Tokyo and Kyoto.
 A brief bit of history: The castle, built under the orders of Tokugawa Ieyasu, was completed in 1612.
 It was built to secure an important position on the Tokaido Road to ward off attacks coming … Continue reading Nagoya Castle